PV-Lab/BayesMC/README.md

 8. NN_training.py
 9. run.py

+# Code environment
+To run the code one need to create a python environment using the **env_emcee.yml** file.

 # How to run and save results
 The code runs from **run.py** and saves all results from the current run in a subfolder with a time stamp inside the **Results** folder.
 All data is aved and graphs corner plot are generated automatically.
 During every run the following files/folders are generated in a :
 1. "**_timestamp__simname_**_trained_model.h5" stores the weights and biases trained NN model.